 Vancouver Faculty: MS Hospitality Management Studies

-Dr. Jarrett Bachman is an Assistant Professor of Hospitality & Tourism Management in the International School of Hospitality & Tourism Management at the Vancouver, Canada campus of Fairleigh Dickinson University.
+Jarrett Bachman is an Associate Professor of Hospitality & Tourism Management in the International School of Hospitality, Sports, & Tourism Management at the Vancouver, Canada campus of Fairleigh Dickinson University.

 Dr. Bachman grew up in the Atlanta, Georgia area in the United States.
-He received his Ph.D. in Tourism Management from Clemson University, and his Master’s in Sport Management, Master of Natural Resource Recreation & Tourism, and Bachelor of Science degrees from the University of Georgia.
-He was previously the Lead Faculty in the development of a Bachelor’s program in Sustainable Hospitality Management at California State University in Monterey Bay.
+He received his Ph.D. in Tourism Management from Clemson University, and his Master of Education in Sport Management, Master of Natural Resource Recreation & Tourism, and Bachelor of Science degrees from the University of Georgia.
+He was previously the Lead Faculty in the development of a Bachelor of Science program in Sustainable Hospitality Management at California State University in Monterey Bay.

 Dr. Bachman is an avid hiker, Nordic skier, and sports fan.
-He completed the 2,178 mile Appalachian Trail in five months in 2008 and can be found hiking/skiing the trails in the greater Vancouver area on the weekends or attending a Vancouver Whitecaps soccer match at nearby BC Place.
+He completed the 2,178 mile Appalachian Trail in five months in 2008 and can be found hiking/skiing the trails in the greater Vancouver area on the weekends, traveling to one of the beautiful towns around BC, or attending a festival or event in the local area.

 Hiran Roy is a full-time Lecturer of International School of Hospitality and Tourism Management at Fairleigh Dickinson University, Vancouver campus.
 Dr. Hiran Roy holds a PhD in Management from University of Canterbury, Christchurch, New Zealand.
 Before joining to academia he worked extensively (over 26 years) with hospitality business industry as an Executive Chef in different continents.
 He received his MBA from the University of Guelph, Ontario, Canada.
 Hiran is also a recipient of a New Zealand Commonwealth Scholarship and Fellowship Plan Award.
 He is an independent researcher and a hospitality educator.
 His research interests are sustainable local food systems and local food marketing in hospitality and tourism industry context.
 Hiran’s work has been published in a variety of leading academic journals including Journal of Sustainable Tourism, Journal of Destination Marketing and Management.
 He has also published in book chapters and presented many papers at various international conferences in Australia, Canada, and Europe.
 He is a member of the International Council on Hotel, Restaurant, and Institutional Education (ICHRIE), World Food Travel Association, and Canadian Culinary Federation (CCF).